If you were told to follow an anti-inflammatory diet, you’ll want to get this Anti-Inflammatory Foods List PDF hung up on your fridge stat!

-Have you heard of an anti-inflammatory diet?
-It seems like everyone is talking about it lately.
+It seems like everyone is talking about an anti-inflammatory diet lately.
 But what exactly are anti-inflammatory foods?
 And should you include them in your diet?

-This article will discuss what inflammation is, who should follow an anti-inflammatory diet, and I’ll also provide you with a free anti-inflammatory foods list PDF.
+This blog post will discuss what inflammation is, who should follow an anti-inflammatory diet, and I’ll also provide you with a free anti-inflammatory foods list PDF that you can download.

 What Is Inflammation?